 About Attorney J. Ashley Twombley

 J. Ashley Twombley is an experienced litigator with the ability and energy to tackle the most complex cases, and deliver results.
-He practices in the areas of catastrophic personal injury litigation, estate and probate litigation, and complex business litigation.
-Mr. Twombley's clients include plaintiffs and defendants, as well as individuals and corporations.
+He practices in the areas of catastrophic personal injury litigation, high net worth estate and probate litigation, and complex business litigation.
+Mr. Twombley's clients are diverse and range from individual plaintiffs to S&P 500 corporations.

 Mr. Twombley attended law school at the University of South Carolina where he served as the Managing Editor of the South Carolina Law Review.
 He then clerked for the Honorable Margaret B. Seymour in the United States District Court for the District of South Carolina.
-Following his clerkship, Mr. Twombley joined the Atlanta office of King & Spalding.
-King & Spalding is an international law firm that represents half of the Fortune Global 100 with 800 lawyers in 17 offices in the United States, Europe, the Middle East and Asia.
-While at King & Spalding, Mr. Twombley represented companies in high exposure product liability, toxic tort, and catastrophic personal injury cases in Tennessee, South Carolina, West Virginia, Florida, Texas, Alabama, Ohio, Kentucky and California.
+Following his clerkship, Mr. Twombley joined the Atlanta office of King & Spalding, an international corporate law firm that represents half of the Fortune Global 100 with 1,100 lawyers in 17 offices in the United States, Europe, the Middle East and Asia.

-After his time with King & Spalding, Mr. Twombley moved to Beaufort, South Carolina to open Twenge + Twombley Law Firm.
-Mr. Twombley has tried cases in state and federal courts as well as represented clients before the Fourth and Eleventh Circuit Court of Appeals, the South Carolina Supreme Court and the South Carolina Court of Appeals.
+In 2006, Mr. Twombley moved to Beaufort, South Carolina and formed Twenge + Twombley Law Firm with Karl Twenge.
+Since that time, he has recovered over $50,000,000 in settlements, judgments, and verdicts on behalf of his clients; tried cases in state and federal courts; represented clients before the Fourth and Eleventh Circuit Court of Appeals; successfully argued cases before the South Carolina Supreme Court and Court of Appeals; and represented clients in complex estate and business litigation cases where hundreds of millions of dollars were in dispute.
 Mr. Twombley has also represented clients in arbitrations before the American Arbitration Association and JAMS.
+Mr. Twombley is a permanent member of the Fourth Circuit Judicial Conference.

 Awards and accomplishments

-Mr. Twombley is certified as a member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
-The Million Dollar Advocates Forum consists of members who have acted as principal counsel in at least one case in which a verdict, award or settlement in the amount of one million dollars or more was obtained.
-The Multi-Million Dollar Advocates Forum is limited to members who have obtained a verdict, award or settlement in the amount of two million dollars or more.
+Mr. Twombley is a certified member of the Million Dollar Advocates Forum and the Multi-Million Dollar Advocates Forum.
+The Million Dollar Advocates Forum consists of members who act as principal counsel in cases where verdicts, awards or settlements in the amount of one million dollars or more were obtained.
+The Multi-Million Dollar Advocates Forum is limited to members who have obtained verdicts, awards or settlements in the amount of two million dollars or more.

 Mr. Twombley has handled a variety of complex and unique cases.